Bulbiz/Paleo_Calc/README.md

 # How does it work ?

 The historic manager use an Arraylist.
-Each time there is an ouput that have been done in the application, it will also be added in the ArrayList of the historic manager.
+Each time an ouput have been calculated in the application, it will also be added in the ArrayList of the historic manager.
 When recalled, it will create a special historic token that will substitute itself with the value stored in the historic manager.